Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

 Fasting

-If you are wondering how to maintain weight without counting calories, it may be worth looking into intermittent fasting.
+If you are wondering ways to maintain weight without counting calories, it may be worth looking into intermittent fasting.
 This is the practice of only eating within approved timeframes.
 Knowing the difference between alternate day fasting vs OMAD (one meal a day), along with other fasting styles can help you decide which might work best for you.

 • Alternate day fasting – Eating every other day